Dpartipilo/Lowbar/README.md

 # Lowbar

-Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works i'll be reimplementing the functionality of every _underscore function.
+Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works I'll be reimplementing the functionality of every _underscore function.

 ## Core